-Performance results for English learners in their second year of enrollment in U.S. schools will be included in the accountability performance indicators based on the EL Progress Measure (see Appendix C for more details).
+Performance results for English learners in their second year of enrollment in U.S. schools will be included in the accountability performance indicators based on the EL Performance Measure.
+Performance results for EL students after their second year of enrollment in U.S. schools are included in accountability performance indicators.
+Performance results for a small number of asylees/refugees in their first through fifth year of enrollment in U.S. schools are not included in accountability performance indicators.